richmondu/face_pay/README.md

   By default, an OTP code will be sent to user after user's face has been recognized.
   This enhances security by preventing fraud activities and ensuring user is who he says he is and therefore has access to his mobile phone.
+  This is also known as 2-factor authentication.

 - Integration to <b>Globe's GCash and Smart's Paymaya</b> digital wallet solutions